 PlayerJoined

-callback on the Fusion server. - The Fusion Server sends the player’s connection credentials to Unisave and Unisave checks their validity.
+callback on the Fusion Server. - The Fusion Server sends the player’s connection credentials to Unisave and Unisave checks their validity.

-- If the validation fails, the player is kicked from the Fusion server.
+- If the validation fails, the player is kicked from the Fusion Server.

 The process is visualized in this diagram: